SiswoHandoko/metapals-backend/README.md

 ```

 ## Benchmark API and Stress Test API
-use this command if you want to benchmarking the /v1/species list api you will get request persecond and average response time
+use this command if you want to benchmarking the /v1/species list api you will get request persecond and average response time but dont forget to run your app first before run this command
 ```bash
 node .\stressTest.js
 ```